cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-meridian.md

 Note that the Meridian jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.

-If you are using a device with a headphone jack we strongly recommend you follow our [Installing doubleh3lix](/installing-doubleh3lix) guide for 64-bit devices instead.
+If you are using a device with a headphone jack we strongly recommend you follow our <router-link to="/installing-doubleh3lix">Installing doubleh3lix</router-link> guide for 64-bit devices instead.

 ## Running Meridian